 I grew up in Pennsylvania before attending and graduating from the Virginia Military Institute.
 I then earned my D.Phil. at Hertford College, Oxford.
-I now live in Norwich with my wife and daughter.
+I now live in Norwich with my wife and daughters.

 I am currently pursuing a three-year Leverhulme-funded project entitled 'Crusading Diaspora: French Baronial Government in the Mediterranean, 1204-1287'.

 in Kill Them All : Cathars and Carnage in the Albigensian Crusade.

 The History Press

 ISBN 9780750984317Full Text UEA Repository